-Figure 1.3: Concurrent insertion of a new entry 2 between 1 and 3, and deletion of entry 3.
+Figure 1.3: Concurrent insertion of a new entry 2 between 1 and 3, and (logical) deletion of entry 3.
 The deletion of 3 requires to change the successor and predecessor of 1 and 4, but the insertion of 2 changes the successor of 1 as well.
 Not doing this in a consistent order messes up the list.
-Note that entry 3 might get deleted, rendering many of our pointers invalid.
+Note that entry 3 might get physically deleted as well, rendering many of our pointers invalid.

 On the other hand, any set of concurrent modifications that does not involve neighbors is fine: The result is a neat doubly linked list.
 Clearly, we want to be able to manipulate arbitrary list entries.
-This can be rephrased as an infamous graph problem.
+This can be rephrased as an (in)famous graph problem.

 Problem 1.1 (Vertex Coloring).
-Given an undirected graph G = (V, E), assign a color $c_u$ to each vertex $u \in V$ such that the following holds: $e = (v, w) \in E \Rightarrow c_v \neq c_w$ .
+Given an undirected graph G = (V, E), assign a color c_u to each vertex $u \in V$ such that the following holds: $e = \{v, w\} \in E \Rightarrow c_v \neq c_w$.